-Usain Bolt’s Girlfriend, Kasi J. Bennet Looks Smoking Hot In Strapless Fringed Two-Piece By The Spanish Ocean
+Usain Bolt’s Girlfriend, Kasi J. Bennet, Looks Smoking Hot In Strapless Fringed Two-Piece By The Spanish Ocean

 ???????????????????????? @usainbolt ・・・ ????Olympe Rosé Riddim???? this FRIDAY‼️ July 5th, 2019 ????????
 Featuring:⚡️5 Sizzling tracks by 5 must-hear artistes???? @munga4evahonorable ✨ @dextadaps ✨ @dingdongravers ✨ @iamchrismartin ✨ @ricardobibigardner ✨ #NewMusic #NextVictory #Hapilos #dancehallMusic

 Kasi has 279,000 Instagram followers.
 Her account mostly showcases her professional endeavors and fierce style, with what seems to be a penchant for luxury goods.
-A post made in January showcased the stunner’s impeccable style in selfie mode as she shared a look from Italian brand Dolce & Gabbana.
+A post made in January showcased the stunner’s impeccable style in selfie mode, as she shared a look from Italian brand Dolce & Gabbana.

-An Instagram post made by Bolt earlier today showcased the same shorts and shirt look snapped by The Daily Mail, although the yacht photo didn’t include his girlfriend.
+An Instagram post by Bolt showing him on a yacht earlier today showcased the same shorts and shirt look snapped by The Daily Mail, although the yacht photo didn’t include his girlfriend.